Ex-Johnson aide says UK government failed public over COVID

-LONDON (AP) — U.K. Prime Minister Boris Johnson’s former chief aide said Wednesday that the government “failed” the British people and “fell disastrously short” in handling the coronavirus pandemic.
+U.K. Prime Minister Boris Johnson’s former chief aide lashed out Wednesday at the government he once served, saying people died “in horrific circumstances” because of authorities’ failed response to the coronavirus pandemic.

-Dominic Cummings made a blistering attack on the government he once served, telling lawmakers investigating Britain’s pandemic response that ministers and officials went on vacation as the virus swept toward the U.K. in in early 2020 and describing scenes of chaos in government as “like an out of-control movie.”

-He said the government “was not operating on a war footing on this in February in any way, shape or form.
-Lots of people were literally skiing.”

-“When the public needed us most, the government failed," he said, adding that people “died unnecessarily” as a result.
+In a ferocious attack, Dominic Cummings claimed the government was slow and chaotic in its initial response to COVID-19, and he accused Johnson of failing to learn from early mistakes by resisting a second lockdown in the fall as virus cases soared.

+Johnson, he told lawmakers in televised testimony, was “unfit for the job.”

+“People did not get the treatment they deserved.
+Many people were left to die in horrific circumstances."

-The U.K. has recorded almost 128,000 coronavirus deaths, the highest toll in Europe.
-Lockdowns shut down most of the economy, and the country experienced one of the world's deepest recessions
+The U.K. has recorded almost 128,000 coronavirus deaths, the highest toll in Europe, and experienced one of the world’s deepest recessions in 2020 as three successive lockdowns hobbled the economy.

-A mass vaccination campaign that started in December has brought infections and fatalities down sharply, but the government acknowledges it will have to answer serious questions about its handling of the virus at a future public inquiry.
+A mass vaccination campaign that started in December has brought infections and fatalities down sharply, but the government acknowledges it will have to answer serious questions at a future public inquiry.

-Cummings’ testimony to Parliament's science and health committees gave a taste of what might come out.
-Parliamentary committee sessions are often dry affairs, but Cummings’ was broadcast live on television.
+Cummings’ seven hours of testimony to Parliament’s science and health committees, who are investigating Britain’s pandemic response, gave a dramatic taste of what might come out.

 It was “like a scene from ‘Independence Day’ with Jeff Goldblum saying ‘The aliens are here and your whole plan is broken,’” Cummings said.

-Cummings is a self-styled political disruptor who has long expressed contempt for the civil service, many politicians and much of the media.
+Johnson defended the government's response on Wednesday, saying “to deal with a pandemic on this scale has been appallingly difficult."

+"We have at every stage tried to minimize loss of life, to save lives, to protect the (health service) and we have followed the best scientific advice that we can,” Johnson said in the House of Commons.

 One of the architects of the successful campaign to take Britain out of the European Union, Cummings was appointed a top adviser when Johnson became prime minister in 2019.
+A self-styled political disruptor who wanted to shake up government, he often expressed contempt for the civil service, politicians and the media.

-Cummings was thrust from the shadows into the spotlight in May 2020, when newspapers revealed he had driven 250 miles (400 kilometers) across the country after contracting COVID-19, despite a nationwide stay-at-home order.
-His defense — that he was seeking childcare help from relatives in case he got sick — rang hollow to many Britons who had made sacrifices and endured isolation to follow the rules.
+Cummings made headlines in May 2020 when newspapers revealed he had driven 250 miles (400 kilometers) across the country after contracting COVID-19, despite a nationwide stay-at-home order.
+His defense — that he was seeking childcare help from relatives in case he got sick — rang hollow to many Britons who had made sacrifices to follow the rules.

-Johnson resisted calls to fire Cummings for flouting rules the government had imposed on the rest of the country.
-He left his job in November amid a power struggle inside the prime minister’s office.

-In recent days, Cummings has used Twitter to direct a torrent of criticism at his former employer, accusing Johnson of overseeing a chaotic government whose failure to act quickly against the coronavirus caused thousands of unnecessary deaths.
+Cummings acknowledged Wednesday that he hadn't told the whole truth.
+He said his real motivation in leaving London was his family's safety, because there had been threats to his London home.

 He said the government believed -- wrongly, it turned out -- that the British public would never accept strict lockdown measures, and that locking down would simply lead to a later, steeper peak in deaths.